waud/waud/README.md

 // Initialize Waud.
 Make sure to call this before loading sounds.
 Waud.init();

-// To play a blank sound and automatically unlock audio on iOS devices.
+// To automatically unlock audio on iOS devices by playing a blank sound.
 // The parameter is a callback function that can be used to start playing sounds like background music.
 Waud.enableTouchUnlock(touchUnlock);